 PEDIATRIC READINESS PROJECT

-The National Pediatric Readiness Project is a new national assessment of pediatric readiness in EDs across the U.S. Beginning in January 2013, the first step in this
+The National Pediatric Readiness Project is a new national assessment of pediatric readiness in EDs across the U.S. The first step in this

 multi-phase initiative is a confidential web-based survey based on the 2009 joint American Academy of Pediatrics/American College of Emergency Physicians/Emergency Nurses Association “Guidelines for the Care of Children in the Emergency Department.”

-For more infomation about the project and how you can help, click here.
+For more infomation about the project and the results, click here.

 Other Key Resources on ED Readiness